Sponsor one of the world’s most vulnerable children

 Namushi is a 7-year-old boy who is a student at our Kids Alive Academy.
 He loves to read and swimming and netball are his favourite activities.
 His favourite colour is white and when he grows up he would love be a male nurse.
 Your sponsorship will enable him to continue at our school and help support his incredibly poor family.
 For privacy reasons we have blurred this image of Namushi but we will provide a clear photo should you decide to sponsor him.

-Sponsor Laureen through school in the quarry region of Karundas, Kenya
+Sponsor Stanley through school in the quarry region of Karundas, Kenya

 Kenya